Oranges, pineapple, pecans, and coconut in a yogurt based creamy dressing. This Lightened Ambrosia Salad is a refreshing holiday side dish.

-What makes this version “lighter”?
+What makes this version “healthier”?

 - Swapping yogurt for some of the mayonnaise and heavy cream reduces total calories and fat.